kmcgillivray/courses/README.md

 * Acanto
 * [A Precise Imprecision: The design and aesthetics behind Japanese cuisine](https://medium.com/re-form/a-precise-imprecision-6905c579819d)

+### Care and Quality: A Philosophy for Creativity

+* Zen and the Art of Motorcycle Maintenance
+* Julie Zhuo article
+* Hack the Cover – Craig Mod
+* Jony Ive video

 ### Logic and Magic: The Human Superpowers

 Logic and intuition are the two human superpowers that combine to create a third superpower: creativity.
 This course will explore how these two modes of thinking play out practically in the creative process and historically in the progress of human ingenuity.

+* Zen and the Art of Motorcycle Maintenance
 * [The Innovators](http://amzn.com/147670869X) – Walter Isaacson
 * [The Brand Gap](http://amzn.com/0321348109) – Marty Neumeier
 * Flow